American Legion baseball roundup: Viroqua finishes pool play at Central Plains unbeaten

 Mathison finished 3 for 4 with 3 RBI, while Kowalczyk and Clayton Slack had two hits apiece.
 Oliver drove in two runs.

-A single by Ryan Steffes drove in two runs in the bottom of the first inning and a single by Isaac Petersen drove in another in the second to bring La Crescent within 4-3 after Antigo scored four in the top of the first, but Antigo responded with two runs in the third, four in the fourth and six in the fifth.

-Braden Abnet drove in two runs in the fifth, but Post 595 couldn't extend the game.
+Antigo threatened to tie the game with runners at first and third with two outs in the fourth, but Evan Hubatch caught Dakota Matuszewski trying to steal second — the second time the catcher ended an inning by throwing a runner out on the bases.

+An RBI double from Griffin Olson in the bottom of the inning then extended Viroqua's lead to 2-0.

-Petersen finished 2 for 3 and was the only La Crescent player with multiple hits.
+Olson, who went 2 for 3 and scored a run, was the only 138er to have multiple hits.

-Mason Bills, who allowed nine runs on 12 hits in 3⅓ innings, was charged with the loss.
+A Viroqua error in the fifth helped Antigo get on the board, but Post 138 put the game away with four runs in the sixth.

+With the bases loaded and one out, Braden Lendosky drew a walk and Mathison followed with a single up the middle.
+Ashton Swanson then hit a ground ball to the third baseman, who bobbled it and couldn't recover in time to make a play, and Casey Kowalczyk put Viroqua in front 6-1 with another grounder to third.